 The spider also acts as a spring that returns the cone to its original position.
 This happens after the voice coil has been moved in response to the input audio signal.

-The spider also plays a significant role in determining the low-frequency response and mechanical power handling of the speaker.
+The spider also plays a significant role in determining the speaker's low-frequency response and mechanical power handling.

 A speaker cone (otherwise known as the diaphragm) is the large membrane that effectively pushes and pulls air to produce sound.
 This large membrane moves according to the waveform of the audio signal.
 The shape, stiffness, weight, damping and resilience of the cone materials all play a role in determining the speaker's acoustic performance.